About me

 MotorK (2018-2023)

 In 2018 I joined MotorK as front end developer.
-My professional experience here can be divided into two parts:
+My experience here can be divided into two main phases.

 2018-2020